NLmeng/KORE-SSIS-Project/README.md

 ### Result of Execution:

 In the extraction stage, all 33 records are inserted into the staging table.
 In the first cleaning stage, 3 records are identified as duplicates and removed.
 At this stage, 2 records throw an error or cant be type casted, so they are sent to a database `dbo.Error_Log_For_Null_Validation` for manual inspection (one is non-number age and the other is a future date).
 Then, during the error handling stage, 8 records are found, whether because of null UserID, null/malformed Email, null registration date, negative or null age, negative purchase total, future dates, etc. In the incremental load stage, after removing the 3 duplicates and isolated the 10 records, there are 20 records left that will be loaded into production table.
+If the number of record differs, please see [NOTE](#executing-the-ssis-Package).

 The most challenging part for me is definitely making my best assumption to come up with appropriate criteria such as what to filter out, what counts as error, what should be kept and sent to production table.
 I think this would be resolved in real-world by having a clear communication with the stakeholders and understanding the business requirements better, but since this is a home task, I had to make my best guess.
 It was also a bit of a challenge to handle the fail-path, for example I am unsure of how much to handle and the best practices for it.
 As a solution, I decided to create a new table `stg.Users_Errors` to insert malformed entries for manual inspection.
 There are also other `dbo.*` databases that I used to store results that caused an error during parts that I think may be crucial or sensitive.

-todo: update readme to link directly to dir